 It’s not hard to find a timeline with the steps the player should be taking to advance the recruiting process.
 The trick is to start looking into the process before your son’s senior year!
 Even a recruiting service can’t change when coaches make their decisions about recruiting.
 Thinking about recruiting should start by the sophomore year.
 (The DIY College Rankings Baseball Spreadsheet can help.)
 This isn’t to say that if you’re a senior, it’s too late–it’s just a lot easier the earlier you start.

-I offer this information just as a way to put all the resources I found, some used, some not, in one place.
+I offer this information just as a way to put all the resources I found on how to get recruited to play college baseball, some used, some not, in one place.
 Consider these some of the tools you can use to plan your trip through the process since the trip itself will vary from player to player.

 As for my son, he had three D3 schools offer him a place on their teams.
 But more importantly, he quit the team before the end of his sophomore year because he wanted to be more involved in other aspects of college life.
 It’s important to remember that baseball, for a variety of reasons, could go away and the player needs to select a college that he’ll be happy at even if he’s not on the team.